 I originally signed up with Facebook back in September of 2009.
 I wasn’t in a hurry to engage in social networking because I was already running over a dozen websites and had built quite a few mailing lists since original start back in 1997.
 By having existing business sites that were already established (not to mention the ones I run for others) I really didn’t see the need to spend a lot of time social networking.

-Communication (the effective exchange of thoughts, ideas, concepts and desires) is one of the key factors that ultimately determines whether or not money exchanges hands.
+Communication (the effective exchange of thoughts, ideas, concepts, and desires) is one of the key factors that ultimately determine whether or not money exchanges hands.
 Questions and answers flow back and forth in an easy, free-flowing manner until a decision is reached.
-That decision can be anything from ordering a product or service to setting up a meeting which takes the entire process to the next level.
+That decision can be anything from ordering a product or service to set up a meeting which takes the entire process to the next level.

 It was with this in mind that I decided to enter the Facebook arena back in 09’ – using Conversation Marketing method – “Facebook Style.”

 If you want to use Conversation Marketing on Facebook successfully, there are certain rules you must follow.

 - Know your audience: In my world, 84.5% of my audience exits within the business sector.
 In other words, companies and organizations are responsible for 84.5% of my company’s income.
 The rest comes from the public sector.
 The public sector are the individuals who buy my digital publications and software products.